smaclell/smaclell.github.io/_drafts/nancy-di-request-container.md

 ===============================================================================

 Code was fine, oddly broke an integration tests which seemed unrelated.

-Test faked big chunks of the application including the area they changed.
+The test which broke was a larger integration test which faked a bunch of code to cut out dependencies which would slow down the tests or need to be controlled so we can create different cases.
+We overwrite the dependency injection configuration to modify the types we need for the test.
+It looks like
+this:

+{% highlight csharp %}
+class TestBootstrapper : NancyBootstrapper {

+    protected override void ConfigureApplicationContainer( TinyIoCContainer container ) {
+        base.ConfigureApplicationContainer( container );

+        container.Register<IProvider, TestProvider>();
+    }
+}
+{% endhighlight %}

+With some more investigation we found out the type that had been changed ``IProvider`` was the type updated in the change!
+Fantastic.

 Getting It Working
 ===============================================================================

-They were able to track the problem down to the dependency injection of their new component, but did not know why.
-The test was replacing the component they had updated, but it had stopped working.
-Show original registration.

-After many
-hours of debugging and head to desk slamming they managed to fix the issue by allowing the registration to be overridden directly.
-This worked by the did not understand the root cause behind what was broken.
+After many hours of debugging and head to desk slamming they managed to fix the issue by allowing the registration to be overridden directly.
+The approach they used was to replace the registration for the faulty type they had modified.
+This change was pretty invasive and added new methods to be overridden.

+The code sample below shows the new methods

+{% highlight csharp linenos %}
+class NancyBootstrapper {

+    protected override void ConfigureApplicationContainer( TinyIoCContainer container ) {
+        // Register other dependencies
+    }

+    protected override void ConfigureRequestContainer( TinyIoCContainer container ) {
+        // Register other dependencies

+        RegisterProvider();
+    }

+    protected virtual void RegisterProvider() {
+        container.Register<IProvider, CachingProvider>();
+    }
+}

+class TestBootstrapper : NancyBootstrapper {

+    protected override void ConfigureApplicationContainer( TinyIoCContainer container ) {
+        base.ConfigureApplicationContainer( container );
+    }

+    protected override void RegisterProvider( TinyIoCContainer container ) {
+        container.Register<IProvider, TestProvider>();
+    }
+}
+{% endhighlight %}

+This worked but they did not understand the root cause behind what was broken.

 Going Deeper: The Root Cause
 ===============================================================================